G

 The Best Dog Food For German Wirehaired Pointer

-German wirehaired pointers were bred for high-energy tasks and, if not adequately exercised are known to pile on weight.
-Their diets should contain high levels of proteins and vegetables, with a blend of healthy fats and vitamins, to provide optimal health.
+German wirehaired pointers were bred for high-energy tasks and, if not adequately exercised, are known to pile on weight.
+Their diets should contain high levels of protein and vegetables, with a blend of healthy fats and vitamins, to provide optimal health.
 You should consult your veterinarian for exact measurements for your pup, which will vary based on factors such as age, weight, and activity level.
 On average, two measured meals per day will do the trick.

 Always ensure fresh drinking water is available for your German wirehaired pointer, especially if you’re providing him with the proper high levels of exercise the breed requires.

-German Wirehaired Pointer Size and Weight
+Size and Weight

-German Wirehaired Pointer Common Health Issues
+Common Health Issues

 The German Wirehaired Pointer is a generally healthy dog due to the broad range of genetics in their breeding history.
 However, there are a few conditions to watch out for, especially if you don’t acquire your dog from a reputable breeder.
 Some common health conditions in German Wirehaired Pointers include: